Lab 0: Community Building + Setup

 python3 -i lab00.py

 -m doctest: Runs doctests in a particular file.
+If there is no output, it means all doctests passed.
 Doctests are marked by triple quotes (

 """) and are usually located within functions.
 DO NOT DELETE DOCTESTS ON YOUR LABS AND HOMEWORKS.
 The autograder (OK) will not run properly without them.